Crossing the border in Lake Huron, with the wind at our back

 Approaching Mackinac Harbor

 We got settled in Mackinac Island City Dock around 1:30 pm, and went for a walk around town.
-The island is somewhat surreal in it’s beauty, and a number of us commented that it feels a bit like being at Disney.
+The island is somewhat surreal in it’s beauty, and a number of the boaters in the marina commented that it feels a bit like being at Disney.
 While we didn’t initially seek out the Grand Hotel, it is a natural, logical destination.
 But we first walked through town, then along the water, before heading up the hill to the hotel.

 Beautiful downtown Mackinac